Pardot Lead Management & Scoring

 Scoring that survives scale

-Your model doesn't collapse when volume grows.
-Negative scoring, decay, and fit logic keep qualification stable.
+Your model does not collapse when volume grows.
+Negative scoring, decay, and fit logic keep qualification stable from 5,000 to 50,000+ prospects.

 Partnership